Malcolm Tucker: Character relationships

-He has a decent relationship with his personal secretary, Sam; he often shouts at her for coffee or to get him on a call with someone, but he is seen speaking fondly of her to Hugh Abbot in Series 2.
-In the immediate aftermath of his own forced resignation at the end of series 3, he is shown trying to comfort her and protect her from the men removing him from his office.
-She is one of the few people who apparently likes Tucker, and is visibly upset when he is fired.
-She makes few appearances in the show, but she seems to have a genial relationship towards him.
+He and his personal secretary, Sam, display a genuine affection for one another.
+He often shouts at her for coffee or to get him on a call with someone, but he is seen speaking fondly of her to Hugh Abbot in Series 2.
+Despite Tucker's highly vengeful nature, in the immediate aftermath of his own forced resignation at the end of series 3, rather than becoming enraged, he instead tries to reassure Sam and protect her from the men removing him from his office.
+She is one of the few people who apparently likes Tucker and is visibly upset when he is fired, and she is the only character shown to be amused rather than intimidated or riled by Tucker's acerbic wit.
 She was present every day at the Goolding Inquiry, her face evolves into visible concern towards the end of the inquiry as she witnesses an end to Malcolm's career.